PositroniumSpectroscopy/positronium/README.md

 python setup.py install
 ```

+### Disclaimer
+This package is very much under development: module / functions/ variables names, functionality,
+etc. are all subject to change.

 ## About

 This package is designed to collate useful bits of code relating to the positronium atom